egg over CTA

 1. Open the window.
 This will provide fresh air, easy access to all parts of the window, and help dry the affected areas.

-2. Use a spray bottle to mist the moldy window casings.
-This will reduce the spread of mold spores as you work.
+2. Use a spray bottle to mist the mouldy window casings.
+This will reduce the spread of mould spores as you work.

 3. Mix together a few drops of dish detergent or baking soda with warm water.
 This will be used to clean the affected surfaces.
 Dip paper towels in the mixture and wipe down any area with visible mold.
 Take care to place the used paper towels in a plastic bag, seal tightly and discard.
 Stubborn spots can be cleaned with a plastic scraper.